 If you have carpal tunnel syndrome during pregnancy, you are not alone.
-It is a common neurologic condition in pregnant and non-pregnant individuals.
-It is important to note that it is a mechanical problem resulting from pressure on the median nerve located in your wrist (see diagram below).
-It is a focal nerve problem and not a neuromuscular illness.
+It is common in pregnant and non-pregnant individuals.
+The symptoms are a result of pressure on the median nerve which is located in your wrist (see diagram below).
+It is a focal nerve problem, not a neurological illness.

 - In the general population, carpal tunnel syndrome occurs in 4% to 6 % of the population.

 - During pregnancy, it has been reported to affect up to 60% of pregnant women.
 (Source).